-Martin Strohmeier (PGP key) is a Junior Research Fellow of Kellogg College, University of Oxford and a Scientific Project Manager at the Swiss Cyber Defense Campus.
+Martin Strohmeier (PGP key) is a Junior Research Fellow of Kellogg College, University of Oxford and a Senior Scientist at the Swiss Cyber Defence Campus.
 His main research interests are currently in the area of network security, including wireless sensor networks and critical infrastructure protection.
 During his DPhil at Oxford, he has extensively analyzed the security and privacy of wireless aviation technologies of this generation and the next .
 His work predominantly focuses on developing cyber-physical approaches which can improve the security of air traffic control quickly and efficiently.
-He is also a co-founder of the aviation research network OpenSky.
+He is also a co-founder of the aviation research network OpenSky and responsible for coordinating research activities there.
 Before coming to Oxford in 2012, he received his MSc degree from TU Kaiserslautern, Germany and joined Lancaster University's InfoLab21 and Lufthansa AG as a visiting researcher.

 Recent Professional Activities

 - 6th ACM Cyber-Physical System Security Workshop (CPSS 2020), TPC member

 - 1st CYD Campus Conference on Aviation Cyber Security (AvCS 2019), General Chair

 - 7th OpenSky Workshop (OpenSky 2019), General Chair

 - International Workshop on Cyber Security for Intelligent Transportation Systems (CSITS 2019), TPC member